-Pynor’s work is frequently developed during in-depth residencies in scientific and clinical institutions, most recently The Francis Crick Institute, London, The Max Planck Institute of Molecular Cell Biology and Genetics, Dresden, and The Heart and Lung Transplant Unit, St Vincent’s Hospital, Sydney.
+Pynor frequently undertakes in-depth residencies in scientific and clinical institutions, including The South Australian Health and Medical Research Institute, Adelaide (2020-2021); The Francis Crick Institute, London (2018); The Max Planck Institute of Molecular Cell Biology and Genetics, Dresden (2015, 2017); The Heart and Lung Transplant Unit, St Vincent’s Hospital, Sydney (2012-2013); and SymbioticA, The University of Western Australia (2010).
 She also collaborates with members of the broader community whose embodied experiences connect with the themes of her work.

 Sign up to be the first for exclusive news on this artist.